ModelInference/dinv/README.md

 DInv is written in [go lang](http://golang.org/) and requires a working installation of [Daikon](http://plse.cs.washington.edu/daikon/).
 The following instructions are for Ubuntu 14.04.

-The version of go available through the apt package manager is out of date.
+The version of Go available through the apt package manager is out of date.
 Please [download go from the offical website](https://golang.org/dl/) and follow the [installation instructions](https://golang.org/doc/install#install) to setup a go workspace.
+The latest version of Go that DInv is confirmed to work with is `1.6.3`.

 (Note that DInv cannot be compiled using gccgo.
 Running DInv with gccgo will cause spurious errors.)